gtrifidis/OrpheusORM/ReadMe.md

-# OrpheusORM
+# Orpheus
-OrpheusORM is a lightweight flexible ORM, that gives the developer real flexibility, on how to create schemas, load/save data configure complex constraints and relationships between models.
+Orpheus is a lightweight flexible ORM, that gives the developer real flexibility, on how to create schemas, load/save data configure complex constraints and relationships between models.

 ## Overview